 The heart is made up of four distinct chambers - two upper chambers called the atria, and two lower chambers are called the ventricles.
 Blood flows between these chambers with every pump of the heart.
 Between the left ventricle and the aorta is a valve that opens and closes to allow blood to flow.
 The valve has thin tissue or leaflets that act as the gate.
 When it’s closed, blood doesn’t get through.

-Dr. Hatch explains that aortic stenosis is a condition where those leaflets in the aortic valve become thickened, calcified and stiff.
-This causes the valve to not open and/or close as it should, creating a narrowing of the opening of the aortic valve.
+Aortic stenosis, or aortic valve stenosis, is a condition where those leaflets in the aortic valve become thickened, calcified and stiff.
+This causes narrowing of the opening of the aortic valve.

 Some of the common risk factors include:

 It’s important to take symptoms of aortic stenosis seriously.
 They may be mistaken for other heart conditions, so diagnosis is key to fast and effective treatment.
 If you experience any of the following symptoms, make an appointment with your primary care physician or cardiologist.

 Your doctor will conduct a thorough physical exam to determine what further course of action is necessary.
 This may include an echocardiogram (echo), which is an ultrasound of your heart.

 For those experiencing symptoms of aortic stenosis, damage to the aortic valve may already be severe.
 With this damage, lifestyle changes alone may not be enough to prevent life-threatening outcomes like heart attack.
 And left untreated, patients with severe aortic stenosis may have a shortened life expectancy of only 2-5 years.

 Since aortic stenosis is a mechanical problem in the heart, it requires a mechanical fix or solution.
 For those with severe aortic stenosis symptoms, the only lasting treatment will require surgery.
 Your cardiologist may suggest a combination of medication and surgery to treat the symptoms while delivering a long-term solution.